-From a young age, brown women have been told that our purity, our virtue, our reputation, lies between our legs, and therefore, it is absolutely essentially that we keep it closed at all times.
+From a young age, brown women have been told that our purity, our virtue, our reputation, lies between our legs, and therefore, it is essential that we keep it closed at all times.
 We’ve all encountered that talk either from your grandmother, mother or aunty, or maybe even from all of them; it goes something like this: “remember, you have to stay a virgin till you get married.
 Only your husband can see all of you.
 Otherwise, it is like you become dirty, and no one will want you.
-Your reputation would be destroyed and the family would be disgraced.”
+Your reputation would be destroyed, and the family would be disgraced.”

 I’ve been told this since I was five, but now, I have grown out of it.
 It was like I was brainwashed and have finally awoken from a trance of letting everyone around me, women and men, dictate my sex, my sexuality, my desires.

 What is this obsession our brown culture/society has with women and our sex?
-Whereas our men are allowed to have those urges, allowed to even express those desires, regardless of religious rules?
+Whereas our men are allowed to have those urges, allowed even to express those desires, regardless of religious rules?
 If you, a woman, bring it up, they’ll tell you, “he’s a boy, it is okay, let him be, it doesn’t matter.”
 If you argue, use religious reasons, they’ll tell you- “you’re just a woman, that is how it is, just deal with it.”

 “What was she wearing?
 Jeans?!
 She was just asking for it.
 What time was she out?
 Eleven p.m?!
 She was just asking for it.”

-Even today, my mother polices me on my clothes because my big breasts, hips and butt are “too sexual.”
-My clothes need to be big and baggy, so that I do not attract unwanted attention, so that I keep myself “pure” and covered.
+Even today, my mother polices me on my clothes because my big breasts, hips, and butt are “too sexual.”
+My clothes need to be big and baggy so that I do not attract unwanted attention, so that I keep myself “pure” and covered.

-“You are a good Indian Muslim girl who comes from a reputable family that has taught you good values so remember, remember your Islam and remember to stay pure, stay modest.”
+“You are a good Indian Muslim girl who comes from a reputable family that has taught you good values, so remember, remember your Islam and remember to stay pure, stay modest.”

 We’re so sexualized, but we cannot be sexual.
 As though we are empty vessels, with no desires or needs, and if we do have them and express it, we’re whores, we have no values, we’re a disgrace.
 Why does our entire virtue lie in our vagina?
 Over a mere thin fleshy tissue that can break anytime, not just during sex?
-But men are strong, men become men when they sow their seeds?
+But men are strong, and men become men when they sow their seeds?
 Men have carnal needs, that have to be expressed, they have a right to ogle, to catcall, to force their opinions, views, their hands.

-It’s almost as if us brown women are nothing compared to our men, when these men wouldn’t even be here if we didn’t open our legs.
-We’re told to stay ‘pure’ until we’re married and brown women get abused, killed even if they aren’t virgins at marriage but does anyone bother asking the husband about his sex?
+It’s almost as if us brown women are nothing compared to our men when these men wouldn’t even be here if we didn’t open our legs.
+We’re told to stay ‘pure’ until we’re married and brown women get abused, killed even if they aren’t virgins at marriage, but does anyone bother asking the husband about his sex?
 And when we’re married, we’re expected to pop out babies.
-Then we’re expected to please our husbands sexually, whenever they want it because as long as your husband is pleased and pleasured, that is all that matters.
+Then we’re expected to please our husbands sexually whenever they want it because as long as your husband is pleased and pleasured, that is all that matters.

 It is so tiring to hear the same thing over and over, to be shamed over and over.
-Cover up, be modest, keep your eyes down, don’t attract unwanted attention, remember to stay a virgin, giving into temptation is the Devil’s work.
+Cover up, be modest, keep your eyes down, don’t attract unwanted attention, remember to stay a virgin, giving in to temptation is the Devil’s work.
 I am so tired the way we brown women are always being policed, shunned, ostracized.
 For just being confident in our sex, for just expressing our sexually emotions when our men get away with it so easily.

-I sat there, astonished and frankly, feeling so… inferior.
-So I asked my mother, “how come he can sow his seeds but I can’t?”
+I sat there, astonished and frankly, feeling so inferior.
+So I asked my mother, “how come he can sow his seeds, but I can’t?”
 And she just gave me this look, that said everything.

 “You can’t because you’re a woman.”

 Brown women and our sex are not lands that need to be conquered.
-We are the queens of our own sexuality.
+We are the queens of our sexuality.